32 Bad Leadership Qualities and Characteristics & How To Improve Them

 Issue: Ineffective communication leads to misunderstandings and a lack of direction.

 Solution: Improve communication skills by being clear, concise, and consistent.
 Hold regular meetings to update the team, provide feedback, and ensure everyone is on the same page.
+It can help to put things in writing, check for understanding and have clear boundaries, expectations, deadlines etc so that everyone is on the same page.

 Lack of empathy